pharo-contributions/OSSubprocess/README.md

 For the `#arguments:` array, each argument must be a different element.
 In other words, passing `#('-la /Users')` is not correct since those are 2 arguments and hence should be 2 elements of the array.
 It is also incorrect to not specify `#arguments:` and specify the command like this: `command: '/bin/ls -la /Users'`.
 OSSubprocess does *not* do any parsing to the command or arguments.
 If you want to execute a command with a full string like `/bin/ls -la /Users`, you may want to take a look to `#bashCommand:` which relies on shell to do that job.

-With `#createAndSetStdoutStream` we are saying that we want to create a stream and that we want to map it to `stdout` of the child process.
+With `#redirectStdout` we are saying that we want to create a stream and that we want to map it to `stdout` of the child process.
 Since they are not specified, `stderr` and `stdin` will then be inherit from the parent process (Pharo VM process).
-If you comment the line of `#createAndSetStdoutStream` and run the example again, you can see how the output of `/bin/ls -la /Users` is printed in the terminal (where you launched your Pharo image).
+If you comment the line of `#redirectStdout` and run the example again, you can see how the output of `/bin/ls -la /Users` is printed in the terminal (where you launched your Pharo image).

 Finally, we use the `#runAndWaitOnExitDo:` which is a high level API method that runs the process, waits for it until it finishes, reads and the closes `stdout` stream, and finally invokes the passed closure.
 In the closure we get as arguments the original `OSSUnixSubprocess` instance we created, and the contents of the read `stdout`.
 If you inspect `outString` you should see the output of `/bin/ls -la /Users` which should be exactly the same as if run from the command line.